mjbosher/Auto-apply/COMPLETE.md

 TO DO
 #make sure that if all fields are empty e.g job position, entry will not be added
 '''fix modify button,check button'''
-'''add confirmation before using the clear button, is it deletes the file immediatley'''

 Checked
 -------